-June 5-6, 2002 - The Approach.
-We started hiking from the overnight parking lot at the trailhead of the North Fork of Big Pine Creek at 4:30 PM on Wednesday June 5, 2002, and reached a comfortable camp just below First Lake around 7 PM.
-On June 6th we had a leisurly hike up to base camp, above Sam Mack Meadow.
-After lunch and a nap in the meadow, we hiked higher up for a couple of hours and found a nice sandy flat ledge with a view of Mount Sill to pitch our tent.
-Later that afternoon two exhausted climbers who had hiked in from the trailhead decided to set up camp just above us.
-A clear violation of Sierra etiquette.
+June 5-6, 2002.
+The approach: Alberto Alesina and I started hiking from the overnight parking lot at the trailhead of the North Fork of Big Pine Creek at 16:30 on Wednesday June 5, 2002, and reached a comfortable camp just below First Lake around 19:00.
+On June 6th we had a leisurely hike up to base camp, above Sam Mack Meadow.
+After lunch and a nap at Sam Mack Meadow, we hiked higher up for a couple of hours and found a nice sandy flat ledge with a view of Mount Sill to pitch our tent.
+Later that afternoon two exhausted climbers who had hiked in from the trailhead set up camp right next to us.

-June 7, 2002 - The Climb We woke up at 4 AM and left camp at 4:40.
+June 7, 2002.
+The climb: We woke up at 4:00 and left camp at 4:40.
 By 6:30 we were at the base of the gully leading to Glacier Notch, which was a much easier scramble than we had expected.
 At 8:30 we had ascended the lower part of the L-shaped Couloir and were gearing up to traverse left across class 4 terrain to gain the Swiss Arête.
 Alberto led this first pitch and was soon on the arête.
 I took over the lead for a long pitch of 5.5-5.6, leading to just below the "step-around move" - or at least we thought so.
 Alberto tried to surmount a 5.9 roof to the right before realizing this could not possibly be the step around move!
 A short pitch later, we were at the correct location.
 Alberto led around the arête to the right, and up a 5.6 chimney.
-Nowhere did the route seem harder than 5.6 to us, and the guidebook rating of 5.7-5.8 is clearly exaggerated.
-After that we were on easier terrain - two pitches of hard class 4-5 rock later we were standing on the summit, at 2 PM.
+Nowhere did the route seem harder than 5.6.
+After that we were on easier terrain - two pitches of hard class 4-5 rock later we were standing on the summit, at 14:00.
 A marmot was waiting for us.